 etc abstract this of course, and even higher level languages like Java have their own virtual machine (JVM) that

-has it’s own, high level assembly language.
+has have their own, high level assembly language.
 (So yes, you can build a CPU that executes Java byte code directly.)

 However, if you look carefully, CPU assembly instructions can be very dangerous.
 A program could simply specify the memory address of another program and cause all sorts of havoc.
 A programmer writing code that is able to access all memory has to be extra careful not to mess up.
 Back in the MS-DOS days this was the only way programs could operate.

-This was not a big problem in MS-DOS since it only ran one program in parallel (save for a few drivers), but more modern systems like Windows, Linux, etc. needed some way to protect programs from each other.
-That’s why the then-modern 80286 CPU introduced a feature called virtual memory.
+This was not a big problem in MS-DOS since it only ran one program in parallel (save for a few drivers, TSRs), but more modern systems needed some way to protect programs from each other.
+That’s why the then-modern 80286 CPU introduced and the 80386 expanded upon a feature called virtual memory.
 The CPU could now operate in multiple modes.
-A part of the operating system would run in so-called real mode and had access to all memory space.
-This was also known as kernel or unprotected mode.
-User programs on the other hand would run in the so-called protected mode or user mode.
+A part of the operating system would run in the so-called ring 0 and had access to all memory space.
+This was also known as kernel mode.
+User programs on the other hand would run in the so-called user mode or ring 3.

 Running in user mode meant that each program would have its own virtual memory space, which the CPU would then translate to a physical memory address, or if that chunk of memory was moved to a swap file, it would interrupt the program execution with a page fault and call a specific subroutine in the operating system to load that piece of memory.